 - Regional City

 Potential regional cities for ETA placements are: Mat (Burrel), Lushnje, provided clearance by the local Ministry of Education is received.

-Post would like to have ETAs engage in different programs and/or projects funded by ECA and Post such as the Access Program and Post-Funded English Projects, or initiate activities that promote English language teaching and American culture like English language club, presentations for the English Language Teachers Netwoks, etc.
+Post would like to have ETAs engage in different programs and/or projects funded by ECA and Post such as the Access Program and Post-funded English Projects, or initiate activities that promote English language teaching and American culture like English language club, presentations for the English Language Teachers Networks, etc.

-Post Funded projects – Pending on availability of funds, Post opens the call for local organizations to provide English language opportunities to students outside the capital.
+Post-funded Projects – Pending the availability of funds, Post opens the call for local organizations to provide English language opportunities to students outside the capital.
 With FY21 funds, over 130 students ages 12-17 in Tropoje, Permet, Burrel and Ndroq Village are currently participating in the program developing their English language skills and engaging in hands-on interactive opportunities that include at least one U.S. cultural component.